MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/dual-write/multiple-entity-maps.md

 ---

 title: Manage multiple entity maps
-description: This topic describes how to select multiple entity maps, view a list of dependent entity maps, enable the entity maps and all of its related entities, and copy pre-existing data.
+description: This article describes how to select multiple entity maps, view a list of dependent entity maps, enable the entity maps and all of its related entities, and copy pre-existing data.
 author: sabinn-msft
 manager: AnnBe
 ms.date: 08/12/2020